 As often, passports are not expected for U.S. citizens traveling to or returning straight from Hawaii or a U.S. territory, which includes Guam, Puerto Rico, the U.S. Virgin Islands, American Samoa, Swains Island, and the Commonwealth of the Northern Mariana Islands.

-Requirements on June 1, 2009:
+Specifications on June 1, 2009:

 Passport or Passport Card?

-Traveling without a passport is risky
+Traveling with no a passport is risky